BoevaLab/MTRNA-sc-cancer/notebooks/README.md

 - `fig.savefig("/add/path/here/figures/XXXX_distcounts.svg", dpi=200, bbox_inches="tight")`: where to save the figure.

 ## `6. correlated_mtDNA_CN`
-THis notebook contains the analysis for the mtDNA vs mtRNA analysis, in Suppl Fig S15.
+This notebook contains the analysis for the mtDNA vs mtRNA analysis, in Suppl Fig S15.

 Prior to this analysis, you will need to download data from A. [here](https://zenodo.org/records/7517412) and B. [here](https://zenodo.org/records/10498240).
 For A., we used the june_2022 version.
 Files starting with `/add/path/here/sigs_june2022/` are from A. and files starting with `/add/path/here/10498240/` are from B.

+## `7.
+MitoCarta.ipynb`

+This notebook contains the analysis used to produce the MitoCarta heatmap from Fig 3.

+- `resdir = pl.Path("/add/path/here/metabolic_dysregulation/mitocarta_met_res")`: where the mitocarta results from [`3. create_metacells.ipynb`](https://github.com/BoevaLab/MTRNA-sc-cancer/blob/main/notebooks/3.%20create_metacells.ipynb) were saved.
+- `fig.savefig("/add/path/here/figures/mitocarta_meta_dys.svg", dpi=200, bbox_inches='tight')`: where to save the figure.

+## `8. metacell_plot`

+This notebook contains the analysis used to produce metacells plots, for Fig 3 and Suppl Fig S17.

+- `resdir = pl.Path("/add/path/here/info-metacells")`: path to where the results were saved in [`3. create_metacells.ipynb`](https://github.com/BoevaLab/MTRNA-sc-cancer/blob/main/notebooks/3.%20create_metacells.ipynb).
+- `fig.savefig("/add/path/here/figures/XXXX.svg", dpi=300, bbox_inches="tight")`: where to save the figure.
+- `resdir = pl.Path("/add/path/here/egfr_expression_metacells/")`: path to where the EGFR family gene expression was saved in [`3. create_metacells.ipynb`](https://github.com/BoevaLab/MTRNA-sc-cancer/blob/main/notebooks/3.%20create_metacells.ipynb).